 Those who have to pass the practical driving test in order to convert their foreign licenses should be prepared for a long and sometimes frustrating process.
-First-time pass rates are low even for native Japanese; many instead choose to spend 200,000 to 300,000 yen to get a license through driving school.
+First-time pass rates are low even for native Japanese people who try to go it alone without enrolling in driving school.
 There are many details that must be considered.
 A positive attitude and patience will go far towards minimizing cost, time spent at the drivers license center, and test failures.

 The first challenge is to get your paperwork in order.
 If you have to return to the licensing center multiple times to correct paperwork errors, it will reflect poorly on you and may reduce your chances of passing the test.

 1. License translation: visit your local branch of the Japan Automobile Federation for an official translation of your foreign driver’s license and related documents.
 This will cost around 3,000 yen.
 You can either visit the office and have it done the same day, or mail your documents and receive them back in about a week.
 Any paperwork out of the ordinary also needs to be translated, but not professionally; consider asking a friend or JTE to do the job for you and write their contact information down in case there’s a problem.
 More information can be found here.

 - Remember to respect the employees and examiners.
 Making a good impression is paramount.